oxcompsoc/learntocode/chapter3/README.md

 ### Worked examples

 Let's see some more examples.
-Here is how we print the first n natural numbers:
+Here is how we print the first `n` positive integers:
 ```python
 n = int(input("Please enter a number: "))